 What Type Of Blanket To Use

 Not every blanket is safe to use as a swaddle.
-You’ll need one that’s right in both material and size.
+You’ll need a few that are right in both material and size.
+Generally, families will have between two and four swaddles on hand.

 Material